TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/walthrough.md

 root.foo = this.message
 ```

-Bloblang supports a bunch of [literal types][blobl.literals], and the first line of this mapping assigns an empty object literal to the root.
+Bloblang supports a bunch of [literal types]({{< ref "/developer-support/tyk-streams/bloblang/about#literals" >}}), and the first line of this mapping assigns an empty object literal to the root.
 The second line then creates a new field `foo` on that object by assigning it the value of `message` from the input document.
 You should see that our output has changed to:

 ```json
 {